‘RHOA’ Star Tanya Sam’s Lounge Destroyed During Protests In Atlanta

 “I’m just sad,” Tanya said at the beginning of the seven-minute-long video.

 The reality star and business owner stood in the center of her lounge, Agency Socialthèque, where the shattered glass from windows and doors was all scattered over the wood floors.
-Rioters and looters had damaged the restaurant during protests over the recent death of George Floyd, a young black man that passed away after being arrested.
-The arresting officer was seen on film with a knee on the young man’s neck for over seven minutes.
+Rioters and looters had damaged the restaurant during protests over the recent death of George Floyd, a young black man that died in police custody.
+The arresting officer was seen on film with a knee on the man’s neck for over seven minutes.

 “I know ya’ll are mad, I’m mad, too,” Tanya, visibly upset, told her fans as she surveyed the damage.